The Reference Desk

 In the 1980s, for his Harvard doctoral dissertation, former Congregational Library director Harold Worthley visited every Congregational and Unitarian church in Massachusetts that had been organized before 1805.
 His immensely useful book provides a brief history of each church, as well as lists of the colonial-era records he found, and their locations at the time.

 Researchers trying to locate records of an old church, or of one no longer in existence, will find this series immensely helpful.
-Richard H. Taylor's collection provides a well-researched and informative introduction for six different regions of the United States, and a detailed index of mergers, closings, and name changes for every Congregational and Christian church ever organized, from the colonial period to the present.
+Richard H. Taylor's collection provides a well-researched and informative introduction for six different regions of the United States, and a detailed index of mergers, closings, and name changes for every known Congregational Church and post-merger Congregational Christian Church, from the colonial period to the present.
 Titles include:

 The Churches of Christ of the Congregational Way in New England (1989), available in digital form